kushanj1/ForecastIOLibrary/readme.md

 ##Usage

-Use the jar file as you normally would.
+Use the jar file as you normally would in your project.
 Then proceed as follows:

         ForecastIO FIO = new ForecastIO(apiKey, latitude, longitude);